 Energy Utilization Adaptations

-These related to how efficiently your body manages it’s current supply of energy.
+These related to how efficiently your body manages its current supply of energy.
 If we are talking about a car, then this would refer to how efficient the car burns the gas.

-- Increasing the muscle contractility (how fat your muscles can contract and relax).
+- Increasing the muscle contractility (how fast your muscles can contract and relax).
 This is important because you can increase the endurance of your muscle fibers.
 You can increase the speed of how fast your muscles can contract and relax while also add to the length of time they can do so before fatiguing.
 Basically, by modifying your muscle contractility, you essentially can increase how much power is produced from your energy production.
-If we use a car as metaphor here, the engine might be what produces your energy, but the physical elements that express that power into the physical world (shape of the car, the tires, etc) are also make a difference with how fast that car can ultimately go.
+If we use a car as a metaphor here, the engine might be what produces your energy, but the physical elements that express that power into the physical world (shape of the car, the tires, etc) also make a difference with how fast that car can ultimately go.